Introduction to Grain Mashing for the Home Distiller

 Mashing is the process of heating grains and malted grain in water.
 The heat aids the enzymes in converting starches to sugars and dissolves these sugars in the water to create a wort.

-To achieve conversion, one should start mashing at 65°, maximizing beta activity, then let the temperature slowly fall to 63° over the course of 60-90 minutes for maximum alpha activity (see Figs. 2, 3).
+To achieve conversion, one should start mashing at 65°, maximizing alpha activity, then let the temperature slowly fall to 63° over the course of 60-90 minutes for maximum beta activity (see Figs. 2, 3).
 Activity curves are broad enough that the temperature can vary a couple of degrees from this ideal.
 A 65° mash can be obtained by adding 1.5 liters of water at 72-74° (depending on grain temperature) to 1kg of grain.
 Trace elements and acidity are also important factors for diastase activity.
 The home distiller will need some pH paper and some lactic or citric acid to adjust the pH of his mash water to 5.2-5.5, where the enzymes are most active.
 Diastase also requires calcium.
 If your tap water isn’t sufficiently hard, or if you use deionized water, you’ll want to add a tablespoon of gypsum (calcium sulfate) to your 20-gallon mash.
 Jack Daniels touts its ‘iron free spring water’ because even small amounts of iron in the water can inactivate these enzymes such that they won’t convert the starches.
 If your local water contains iron, you’ll need to find another water source.

 Here’s a video from Barley and Hops Brewing that explains the mashing process for grains: